AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/README.md

 annotate AdminService with @(requires: 'admin');

 ```
-Copy the contents of [services.cds](./srv/services.cds) into your project’s srv/services.cds file.

 **Updated File:** srv/services.js
 - The updated services.js file now includes a new function handler for fetchCustomer in the AdminService class.

+- Copy the contents of [services_vulnerable.js](./srv/services_vulnerable.js) into your project’s **srv/services.js** file.
+- Ensure the following corrected code is included in the file:

 ```
 const cds = require('@sap/cds');